amir20/dozzle/docs/guide/faq.md

 ## I am seeing duplicate hosts error in the logs.
 How do I fix it?

-If you are seeing the following error in the logs, then you may have duplicate hosts in configred that with the same host ID.
+If you are seeing the following error in the logs, then you may have duplicate hosts configured with the same host ID:

 ```
 time="2024-07-10T13:35:53Z" level=warning msg="duplicate host ID: *********, Endpoint: 1.1.1.1:7007 found, skipping"
 ```

 Dozzle uses the Docker API to gather information about the hosts.
 Each host must have a unique ID.
 This ID is used to identify the host in the UI.
-In swarm mode, Dozzle uses the node ID from `docker systen info` to identify the host.
+In swarm mode, Dozzle uses the node ID from `docker system info` to identify the host.
 If you are not using swarm mode, then Dozzle will use the system ID from `docker system info` as the host ID.

-Somettimes, VMs maybe restored from back ups, with the same host ID.
+Sometimes, VMs may be restored from backups with the same host ID.
 This can cause Dozzle to think that the host is already present and skip adding it to the list of hosts.
 To fix this, you need to remove `/var/lib/docker/engine-id` file.
 This file contains the host ID and is created when the Docker daemon starts.

 ## I am seeing host not found error in the logs.
 How do I fix it?

 This should be mainly a Podman only error: Using Podman doesn't create an engine-id like Docker.
-If you are using Docker check if the ```engine-id``` file exists with correct permissions in ```/var/lib/docker``` and has the UUID inside.
+If you are using Docker check if the `engine-id` file exists with correct permissions in `/var/lib/docker` and has the UUID inside.

 To resolve the error take following steps:

-1. Create the folders:  ```mkdir -p /var/lib/docker```
+1. Create the folders: `mkdir -p /var/lib/docker`
 2. Install uuidgen if necessary
-3. Using uuidgen generate an UUID: ```uuidgen > engine-id```
+3. Using uuidgen generate a UUID: `uuidgen > engine-id`

-The engine-id file should now have an UUID inside.
+The engine-id file should now have a UUID inside.

 An example setup for Ansible can be found in [Podman Infos](podman.md)